summa-dev/halo2-experiments/README.md

 - We need to use the selector to be turned on on the required line to enforce the custom gate
 - The permutation check is enforced between the last row of the `usernameAcc` and `balanceAcc` columns and the instance column values

+### Configuration

+The 4 advice columns and the 1 instance column are instantiated inside the `configure` function of the circuit and passed to the `configure` function of the chip.
+That's because in this way these columns can be shared across different chips inside the same circuit (although this is not the case).
+The selector is instantiated inside the `configure` function of the chip.
+That's because this selector is specific for the InclusionCheck chip and doesn't need to be shared across other chips.

 `cargo test -- --nocapture test_inclusion_check_2`